GAMS-dev/miro/src/model/gamspy/bess/TutorialImages/tutorial_blog.md

 Finally, in the *Charting Type* drop down menu you will also find the *Custom Renderer* option, which we will talk about [later](#fine-tuning-with-custom-code).

 ### Scenario analysis
 MIRO has several build-in scenario [comparison modes](https://www.gams.com/miro/start.html#scenario-comparison) that allow to compare the input and/or output data of different model runs.
 In addition to these built-in (and other customizable) modes, MIRO also allows you to call up your own external analysis scripts for one or multiple scenarios.
+In the next section, we will introduce a dashboard for our output, which allows for direct comparison ([dashboard compare](https://www.gams.com/miro/configuration_json_only.html#dashboard-compare)).
+The process for setting this up will be explained after the dashboard is introduced.

 ### Database management